 Find me on LinkedIn

-Since the year 2000, 52% of the Fortune 500 companies have disappeared– largely as a result of digital disruption.
+Since the year 2000, 52% of the Fortune 500 companies have disappeared from the rankings – largely as a result of digital disruption.
 Now – more than ever – it is essential to remain current.
 For many companies, it’s come down to a case of survival of the fittest.

 At the outset, it’s worth mentioning that continuous focus on the portfolio management of business units and a cadence of regular, small divestments is typically less disruptive than a blockbuster “mega divestment” – or divesting of multiple business units at once – due to the risk this brings, and the disruption caused.
 It’s also important to be cognizant of the message sent to the market when it comes to divestments.
 For instance, regular, small divestments can convey that management have things “under control”.
 Conversely, a blockbuster divestment can signal bad news (even if this is not the case – remember, there is asymmetric information when it comes to the relationship between company executives and market investors).
 The worst-case scenario – and the one to avoid – is of a distressed divestment – where management could have taken action much earlier to course correct.

 The takeaway here is two-fold – (i) focusing on core business units allows an organization to communicate a clear and compelling growth story and (ii) selling “when you have to” is too late.